DominickDiaz/DominickDiaz/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=29&pause=1000&color=22C100&width=435&lines=Hey+there!+I'm+Dominick+*;Welcome+to+my+Github!)](https://git.io/typing-svg)

-### Here you will find a technical overview of me and also be able to see some of what I have worked on.
+### Here you will find a technical overview of me and of course, be able to see some of what I have worked on.
 I will be adding many of the application which I have worked on for those who want to use them.
 Everything is documented fairly well and for the things which I plan on keeping private I will be making demo's for.
 Thanks for visiting ❤️ - Dom, May 8

 ---